 Bird and Bee Farm is opened by appointments only at this time.
-We don’t want to rush your visit.
-This will ensure each person has an adequate amount of time to select their chickens.

 To schedule an appointment call Cindy at 512-808-8533.
 Appointments will be scheduled for Friday and Saturday between 9 am and noon for customers wishing to purchase 3 pullets or more.
 Appointments are limited to allow our inventory to grow.

 We will update our website daily so you can see what is available the day of your appointment before you come.

 Text messages are best for questions that are not answered on our website.
 We will do our best to get back to everyone.
 Our staff is limited.

 · Please don’t come if you are sick.